-POs are used to tell a supplier how much of a product to deliver to the customer and when the customer will pay for the goods they receive.
+POs tell a supplier how much of a product to deliver to the customer and when the customer will pay for the goods they receive.
 If managed efficiently, your PO database will help you track how much inventory you’ve sold to each of your customers, when invoices are due from those customers, and when you need to reorder inventory from your own supplier or manufacturer.

 Your PO history will also help prevent you from overstocking your inventory, prevent orders from being mixed up, and ensure that your customers receive their orders on time.

 Invoices are used in conjunction with purchase orders to indicate how much money the buyer owes to the seller.
 Invoices are also commonly referred to as “bills,” “statements,” or “sales invoices.”

 An invoice usually describes the products that were delivered to the customer, the price of those products, and the payment terms.
 Most modern-day businesses use an online invoicing tool (like ZipBooks) to send invoices and receive payment from customers.